-Is it okay to pour milk upon the food?
+Is it okay to pour milk into the food?

-How to avoid the milk to be fed for cats?
+How do avoid the milk being fed to cats?

-Now we do not encourage to avoid the milk from the diet altogether.
+Now we do not encourage avoiding milk from the diet altogether.
 Of course!
 They must intake a certain amount of milk minerals.
 But unless they are specially made for cats, there is no point.
-Look at the delights available like Solid Gold’s https://amzn.to/2Ky6jZSHolistic Delight that has creamy flavor along with the chicken liver pieces.
+Look at the delights available like Solid Gold’s Holistic Delight which has a creamy flavor along with the chicken liver pieces.
 Go for such creamy alternatives for the cats, and they are going to be in love with it.
-However, never put them in practice or make it a routine for them to follow.
+However, never put them into practice or make it a routine for them to follow.

 Just because you saw in the TV commercial that cats are healthy because of the milk, it does not prove it right.
 No cats gain anything nutritionally from the milk.
 A well-balanced diet must be able to offer different nutrients and antibodies, as mentioned in the article.
 Always keep an eye on the products and consult your vet before you choose an alternate for the milk or the wet foods that have milk flavor.
 If your cats have reached adulthood and still consume or crave the milk is because they associate it with the positive memories of the mother.
 Therefore, it is the responsibility of the cat owners to provide alternate food or train them without being fed milk.